-Examine social, economic, political, cultural, and scientific phenomena

-AUK students and graduates will be keenly aware of their global surroundings and contribute positively to any society in which they live and work.
-With an increased awareness of their environments enhanced by their intercultural knowledge, they will be able to understand societal interactions, human behavior, and the dynamics of human relationships.
+Examine social, economic, political, cultural, and scientific phenomena enhanced by their intercultural knowledge, they will be able to understand societal interactions, human behavior, and the dynamics of human relationships.
 This understanding will guide them in making decisions that adhere to Universal norms of moral and civic behavior.